DemetraAS/Research-Practice-Progress/README.md

 - Implemented the calculation of the asymmetric scoring function (PHME- Prognostic Health Management Error)

 Week 3 (March 11th-March 17th 2024):
+- Discovered that the previous assignation of the target label (RUL) was not properly conducted
+- Implemented a piece-wise function able to estimate the first point of degradation for every engine that has been run to failure
+- Performed an Exploratory Data Analysis for each individual attribute and dataset (an univariate analysis complete with all the necessary statistics)
+- Attempted to correctly assign the RUL labels to the attributes, based on the degradation modeling step (still in progress)

 Week 4 (March 18th-March 24th 2024):

 Week 5 (March 25th-March 31th 2024):